isomerpages/sciencecentre-emag/_stories/Environment/Which Street Shade Actually Keeps You Cool?.md

 for Research Excellence and Technological Enterprise (CREATE) programme.</p>
 <h4><strong>Heat Detectives at Work</strong></h4>
 <p>To cool our cities, we first need to measure just how hot our streets
 really are.
-However,&nbsp; heat stress has become so severe that even studying it puts researchers at risk.&nbsp;</p>
+However,&nbsp;heat stress has become so severe that even studying it puts researchers at risk.&nbsp;</p>
 <p>To protect surveyors and minimise equipment malfunctions due to overheating
 batteries, the team scheduled their data collection between 2:00-4:00 PM,